Skip to main content

 • Sort: Click column headers to sort.

-• Batch Edit: Select multiple entities to edit or delete in bulk.
+• Batch Edit: Select multiple entities for batch editing or deletion.

 Relationship Table

-• Source/Target Filter: Display only relationships connected to specific entities.
+• Source/Target Filter: Display only relationships connected to a specific entity.

-• Relationship Type Filter: Display only specific types of relationships.
+• Relationship Type Filter: Display only relationships of a specific type.

 Keyboard Shortcuts